cmu-delphi/covidcast-pnas/forecast/README.md

 # Can Auxiliary Indicators Improve COVID-19 Forecasting and Hotspot Prediction?

 This directory contains code, data, and text for "Can Auxiliary Indicators Improve COVID-19 Forecasting and Hotspot Prediction?".
+The final published version is available at <https://doi.org/10.1073/pnas.2111453118>.

 The LaTeX source of the paper is presented in `paper/` in PNAS's standard LaTeX template.
 This can be rendered using a standard LaTeX distribution.
 The main